ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 If Listo is not hard enough,
 1. Enable Absolute Wrath (search "OPTIONAL_Absolute Wrath" or look in the optional tweaks section of MO2).
 2. If that isn't hard enough, navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
 Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Hard CombatExtender.json to CombatExtender.json.
 This will cause the game to load an alternate, unrelaxed CX configuration.
 The alt file has more enemy health, more enemy buffs, and more cruel combinations of spells and abilities and features.
-3. If that still isn't hard enough, enable OPTIONAL_Listo Hard Mode in MO2.
-OPTIONAL_Listo Hard Mode uses the Enemy Stats mod to increase enemy attributes and HP for every 5 character levels, on top of the tweaks from Combat Extender, and/or Absolute Wrath.

 ### 11.)
 Multiplayer